 9. Edward Scissorhands (1990)

-Batman: Returns, The Nightmare Before Christmas…Tim Burton must have a special place in his heart for the festive season, as he uses it for the backdrop of some of his most famous films.
+Batman: Returns, The Nightmare Before Christmas…Tim Burton must have a special place in his heart for the festive season, as he uses it as the backdrop of some of his most famous films.
 But Edward Scissorhands might just be the director’s most festive film.

 When an elderly woman sits down to tell her granddaughter the tale of why it always snows on Christmas, she recounts the surreal and wacky tale of a boy with scissors for hands.